 The Hofstra Discovery Program

 Students can select a path that best suits their interests; each path provides interactive programs and experiences.
-Please note selection of paths is on a first-come-first-serve basis.
+Below are examples of Path from prior years.
+Note that the events and activities in each path changes from year to year and selection of paths is on a first-come-first-serve basis.

 Path I – Community Awareness

 This path focuses on working with organizations that help develop and empower communities in need.
 Participants may: